 Light at the end of the tunnel

 The tunnel of light, often mentioned by people who believe they came close to death, also can be reproduced artificially.
 Pilots, flying with acceleration, sometimes suffer from hypertensive heart attack.

 This is a disorder that occurs due to the rapid increase in blood pressure, which, in turn, causes a partial loss of sight for up to 8 seconds.
 This literally makes a person see the light “at the end of the tunnel”.
 There is another assumption which explains this sensation as an optical illusion, an illusion strong enough to cause a reduction of blood and oxygen supply in the eyes.

 Bliss and euphoria

-Such kind of sensation can be even more easily reproduced artificially.
-In fact, exactly the same sensations are provoked by drugs like amphetamines and by noradrenaline, a hormone produced by the midbrain that can provoke positive emotions and hallucinations that may be associated with near-death experiences.
+These sensations can be even more easily reproduced artificially.
+In fact, exactly the same sensations are provoked by drugs like amphetamines and by noradrenaline, a hormone produced by the midbrain that provokes positive emotions and hallucinations that may be associated with near-death experiences.